marcusoftnet/marcusoftnet.github.io/_posts/2012-06-14-what-bdd-is-all-about.md

 And it was great.
 I'd say that 97% of it was right.
 Problem was that I didn't knew which 3% that was wrong...
 So it was not much use to me.

 To sum up - yes that article is a describes a way to do BDD - but thats only the first section.
-The resti is about tools.
+The rest is about tools.
 And they don't matter as much.
 BDD is about talking to each other - which is best done without tools.

 Read more (and better probably) here: [http://dannorth.net/introducing-bdd/](http://dannorth.net/introducing-bdd/), [http://dannorth.net/whats-in-a-story/](http://dannorth.net/whats-in-a-story/).